oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Request {#status-list-request}

-The default Status List request and response mechanism uses normal HTTP semantics and Content negotiation etc. as defined in {{RFC9110}}.
+The default Status List request and response mechanism uses HTTP semantics and Content negotiation as defined in {{RFC9110}}.

 The Status Provider SHOULD return the Status List Token in response to an HTTP GET request to the URI provided in the Referenced Token, unless the Relying Party and the Status Provider have alternative methods of distribution.